• Skip to main content

 Ingredients for Shrimp Tempura Roll

 • Sushi rice - Sushi rice is Japanese short-grain rice that has been cooked using less water than normal and then mixed with seasoned sushi vinegar (a mixture of rice vinegar, sugar, and salt).
-I have a recipe showing you how to make sushi rice, which includes a detailed video of each step.
+This step is very important to achieve the balance of flavors in tempura prawn sushi.
+Check out my how to make sushi ricerecipe to watch a detailed video of each step.

-• Nori - A nori sheet is a dried sheet of seaweed used to hold a sushi roll together.
-When selecting nori, try and choose one with a smooth surface and nearly black color.
+• Nori - Nori is a dried seaweed sheet that holds sushi rolls together.
+When selecting nori sheets, try and choose one with a smooth surface and nearly black color.
 Nori that appears green is thinner (an indicator of low quality), and nori that is reddish is old.

-• Shrimp - I recommend using 13/15 count shrimp, which is also sometimes called "colossal".
+• Shrimp - I recommend using 13/15-count shrimp or prawns, sometimes called "colossal."
 The count just means there are 13 to 15 shrimp per pound.
-This is the perfect-size to ensure that 2 pieces of tempura will reach from one end of the roll to the other and still have a bit of the tail sticking out of the ends.
+This is the perfect size to ensure that two pieces of tempura will reach from one end of the roll to the other and still have a bit of the tail sticking out of the ends.
+It creates an appealing presentation for this shrimp sushi.

 • Avocado - The avocado lends creamy richness to the roll, which is a nice contrast to the crunchy tempura.

 • Lettuce - Lettuce is a common addition to shrimp tempura rolls in Japan.
-It adds a nice texture, but more importantly it adds a splash of color especially when the leaves are peaking out the ends of the roll.
+It adds a nice texture, but more importantly, it adds a splash of color, especially when the leaves peak out the ends of the roll.
 Cucumber would also be a good choice here.

 • Mayonnaise - Japanese people love the combination of shrimp and mayonnaise.
-I recommend using a Japanese-style mayo, which tends to be more tangy and a little sweeter than its Western counterpart.
+I recommend using Japanese-style mayo such as "Kewpie," which tends to be tangier and a little sweeter than its Western counterpart.
 I've also seen some people use cream cheese.

-• Mustard - Japanese mustard or Karashi is a spicy condiment used in Japanese cuisine.
-When combined with mayonnaise it's known as karashimayo and it's used in sandwiches, as a topping for okonomiyaki and is fantastic in this sushi roll.
+• Mustard - Japanese mustard, or Karashi, is a spicy condiment used in Japanese cuisine.
+When combined with mayonnaise it's known as karashimayo.
+It's used in sandwiches, as a topping for okonomiyaki and is fantastic in this sushi roll.
 Look for it sold in tubes near the wasabi.

-• Tobiko - Tobiko is flying fish roe.
-The small eggs have a fun poppy texture that also adds a splash of color when applied to the outside of the roll.
+• Tobiko—Tobiko is flying fish roe.
+The small eggs have a fun, poppy texture and add a splash of color when applied to the outside of the roll.
 If fish roe isn't your thing, you can skip it or substitute toasted sesame seeds.

 How to Make Shrimp Tempura for Sushi